clauries/template-engine/README.md

 Along the same vein and perhaps making the team info more accessible, the program could output a pdf file.
 PDF files are more widely used and could be easily emailed, printed and shared.

+## Credits
+* I do not own the names of characters used in the examples.
+They were chosen to add a bit of fun for those who come in contact with this repo.

 ## License
 **MIT License**